Tezzj/Namaste-React-2.0/12-Let's build our Store/Theory/12 - Assignment Soln.md

 2. **State Mutation**: Reducers specify how the application's state changes over time.
 They take the current state and an action as arguments, and return the next state based on the action type.

+3. **state**: Represents the current state of the items (before any modification).
+In Redux, state is typically an object that contains various properties (in this case, items).

+4. **action**: Represents the dispatched action.
+Every action has a type (which indicates what kind of action is being performed) and a payload (the data passed along with the action, such as the item you want to remove).

-3. **Handling Actions**: Reducers typically use a `switch` statement to handle different action types.
+5. **Handling Actions**: Reducers typically use a `switch` statement to handle different action types.
 Each case in the switch corresponds to a specific action type that the reducer knows how to handle.

-4. **State Shape**: Each reducer function handles a specific slice of the application's state.
+6. **State Shape**: Each reducer function handles a specific slice of the application's state.
 For complex applications, multiple reducers are combined using `combineReducers` to manage different parts of the state tree.

 ### Anatomy of a Reducer Function: